The Jura E6 and Jura E8 both come from Jura’s E-Series, which represents the brand’s mid-range line of products.

 The two machines also both house 64-ounce water tanks and 10-ounce bean hoppers.
-That’s enough to brew 8 cups of coffee or many more shots of espresso without refilling the water reservoir: these should be plenty large for most households.
+That’s enough to brew eight cups of coffee or many more shots of espresso without refilling the water reservoir: these should be large enough for most households.

 The E6 and E8 share the same integrated cleaning programs, which make it simple to clean and descale Jura coffee machines by following the on-screen instructions.

 Overview of the Jura E6